 Enterprise Fund Types - Enterprise funds may be used to report any activity for which a fee is charged to external users for goods or services.
-Activities are required to be reported as enterprise funds if any one of the following criteria is met: (a) the activity is financed with debt that is secured solely by a pledge of net revenues and charges and the full faith credit of related primary government or component unit, even if the government is not expected to make any payments, is not payable solely from fees and charges of activity.
-(Some debt may be secured, in part by a portion of its own proceeds but should be considered as payable "solely" from the revenues of the activity.) (b) Laws or regulations require that the activity's costs of providing services, including capital costs (such as depreciation or debt service), be recovered with fees and charges, rather than with taxes or similar revenues. (c) The pricing policies of the activity establish fees and charges designed to recover its costs, including capital costs (such as depreciation or debt service).
+Activities are required to be reported as enterprise funds if any one of the following criteria is met: (a) the activity is financed with debt that is secured solely by a pledge of net revenues from fees and charges and the full faith credit of related primary government or component unit, even if the government is not expected to make any payments, is not payable solely from fees and charges of activity.
+(Some debt may be secured, in part by a portion of its own proceeds but should be considered as payable "solely" from the revenues of the activity.) (b) Laws or regulations require that the activity's costs of providing services, including capital costs (such as depreciation or debt service), be recovered with fees and charges designed to recover its costs, including capital costs (such as depreciation or debt service).
 The District's enterprise funds are as follows: